International ecommerce

 Launch Your Global Store in Minutes

-Gone are the days when launching an international store required months of development and extensive translation work!
 With Shopify translation apps like Weglot, site owners can deploy their global stores in a matter of minutes.
-Our app integrates with Shopify Markets, handling the technical aspects of localization and making it easier than ever to reach new audiences – at speed.
+Our app integrates with Shopify Markets, handling the technical aspects of Shopify localization and making it easier than ever to reach new global audiences at speed.

 Ready to leap into global ecommerce?
-Try Weglot's 10-day free trial.
+Sign up for Weglot’s 14-day free trial for instant results.

 In this article, we're going to look into: